MuchuCAT/grindy-stellar-integration/README.md

 pnpm demo
 ```

-Open `http://localhost:5173`, connect a Stellar wallet, sign the ownership message, and verify the signature locally.
+Open `http://localhost:5173`, connect a Stellar wallet, sign the ownership message and verify the signature locally.

 ### Run the reward vault transaction demo